manikanta-72/Middleware-for-Banking-Applications/README.md

 while connecting to the postgres instance using "psycopg2.connect"

 #### Starting the components
-You can start the components by going to the agent's, client's and server's folder and running "python app.py" (Make sure to run with python3).
+You can start the components by going to the agent's, client's and service(supervisor)'s folder and running "python app.py" (Make sure to run with python3).
 We recommend using an IDE like PyCharm for better experience.